timClicks/bin2src/README.md

 `bin2src` will now be available within the `./target/debug` directory:

-    $ echo Hello | ./target/debug/bin2src
+    $ echo Hello | ./target/debug/bin2src -f rust
-    const DATA: &[u8] = b"\x48\x65\x6C\x6C\x6F\x0A";

-From the `bin2src` source directory, it's also possible to ask `cargo` to figure out where the executable lives directly:

-    $ echo Hello | cargo run
-       Compiling bin2src v0.1.0 (/home/tsm/Code/bin2src)
-        Finished dev [unoptimized + debuginfo] target(s) in 0.35s
-         Running `target/debug/bin2src`
-    const DATA: &[u8] = b"\x48\x65\x6C\x6C\x6F\x0A";
+    const DATA: &[u8] = b"\x48\x65\x6c\x6c\x6f\x0a";

 contributing
 ------------

+**Contributions welcome!**

+Adding support for a new language is very easy.
+It should take no more than adding 10 lines of code.

-Please file an issue with the language that you would like supported and/or any other contributions that you are interested in.
-When the project ready to accept contributions, these will be the first ones to be addressed.
+If you're not comfortable writing software, but still have an idea to extend the project -- that's fine too.
+Please file an issue with the language that you would like supported and/or any other features that you are interested in.

 legal